layne00/node-red-contrib-watson-ucg-custom/README.md

 # Sample ReadMe
-Update to WCS request to add error handling for timeout
+Update to WCS request to add timeout parameter for request.